tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 still impermissible to send data prior to completion of the first handshake.

-Note that some care needs to be taken during the handshake to ensure that retransmitted messages use the right epoch and keying material.
+Implementations MUST send retransmissions of lost messages using the same epoch and keying material as the original transmission.

 Implementations MUST either abandon an association or re-key prior to allowing the sequence number to wrap.